pingidentity/pingone-sample-login/README.md

 # PingOne for Customers Sample Login
 Provides an example login application for use with PingOne for Customers.
+Included user dialogs:

+* Username and Password
+* Passwordless
+* One Time Passcodes
+* Mobile Push Notifications
+* Expired Password Changes
+* External Identity Providers
+* Account Linking

-This sample application is written in HTML and JavaScript and leverages JQuery, Bootstrap and js-cookie
+This sample application is written in HTML and JavaScript and leverages JQuery, Bootstrap and js-cookie.
+It leverages the PingOne for Customers Flow APIs (https://apidocs.pingidentity.com/pingone/customer/v1/api/auth/p1-a_Flows/).

 ## Quick Start